Undergraduate Admissions

 Secondary school students enrolled in AP courses may receive college credit by taking AP examinations upon completion of the courses.
 Official score reports should be submitted with the application.
 AP exam scores reported on other transcripts will not be evaluated for transfer credit.
 Please visit the College Board’s AP Score Reporting Services website to order scores to be sent to UNC Greensboro: https://apstudents.collegeboard.org/sending-scores.

-Please refer to the following website for a complete list of transfer credit awarded at UNC Greensboro for Advanced Placement exams: https://spartancentral.uncg.edu/registration-degree-planning/placement-tests.
+Please refer to the following website (selecting District of Columbia for the state) for a complete list of transfer credit awarded at UNC Greensboro for AP exams: https://go.uncg.edu/transfercreditplanner.

 College Board SAT: Writing Exam